 In pursuit of these virtues, our Special Education teams develop a program for each eligible student that maximizes access to the liberal arts curriculum through small-group or one-on-one instruction, both inside and outside of the regular classroom during the school day.
 Our teams comply with the Individuals with Disabilities Education Act (IDEA), and include instruction in skills and strategies in areas of deficit and may incorporate related services including, but not limited to:

 - Occupational therapy

 - Consultation with a hearing teacher

-If you believe your student is a child with a disability and requires specialized instruction, or for more information about special education services at North Phoenix Prep please contact the Academic Dean: Michelle Jensen: email@example.com
+If you believe your student is a child with a disability and requires specialized instruction, or for more information about special education services at North Phoenix Prep please contact our Lead ESS Coordinator, Li Wallman, email@example.com

 The Special Education Policies and Procedures can be viewed here.

 Pursuant to the Individuals with Disabilities Education Act (IDEA) 2004, each charter is responsible for locating, identifying, and evaluating children with disabilities.
 Within 45 calendar days of initial enrollment all students will be screened.
 We will notify parents within 10 calendar days if an area of concern is indicated by a classroom teacher.